tree7gate/tic_tac_toe/readme.md

 ## Changelog
 ### v1.0
-- Added a feature to stop player from overwriting squares that were already taken.
+- Fixed a bug where player can overwrite squares that were already taken.

 ### v1.1
 - Added a new game button where player can click on to restart the game.